 University campus in Idaho

-Explore 9 accredited computer science (CS) degree programs in Idaho.
-Compare schools by graduation rate, salary outcomes, and tuition—from College of Western Idaho to Boise State University.
+Compare the top computer science colleges in Idaho.
+9 accredited computer science schools ranked by graduation rate, career outcomes, and value, from College of Western Idaho to Boise State University.

 #1 ProgramBoise State